Josef Rotter: Georgian Career

-Later life and death
+Austrian Career

-Rotter’s collaboration with Tiflis-based periodicals came to a sudden end in the summer of 1914, shortly before the onset of World War I. His whereabouts during the war are unknown, but numerous indications point to Vienna as the next epicenter of Rotter's activity.
-There indeed, under the impulsion of Rudolf Hans Dietrich, Rotter was commissioned in the mid-1920s to produce a set of murals in Café Diglas depicting the gentle pleasures of Viennese life, another set in the Zur goldenen Glocke guest garden representing about forty of the city's musical figures, and a commemorative aquarelle of a ball of the Society for the Promotion of Viennese Folk Arts.
-Meanwhile tens of Rotter's illustrations were published in Vienna, in a series of books including James Fenimore Cooper's tale of The Red Rover, two narratives of Dietrich von Berne’s exploits, a selection of Friedrich von Schiller's poems.
+Rotter’s collaboration with Tiflis-based periodicals came to a sudden end in the summer of 1914, shortly before the onset of World War I. His whereabouts during the next three to four years are unknown, but he is found as having resumed his artistic career shortly after the war, this time in Austria.
+Tens of Rotter's illustrations were published in Vienna from 1919 onward, in a series of books including James Fenimore Cooper's tale of The Red Rover, two narratives of Dietrich von Berne’s exploits, and a selection of Friedrich von Schiller's poems.
+Under the impulsion of Rudolf Hans Dietrich, Rotter was commissioned in the mid to late 1920s by Viennese clients to produce large paintings representing fictional groups of the city's past or present figures of performing arts.
+Commissions of this kind comprised a set of murals in Etablissement Diglas, another set in the Zur goldenen Glocke guest garden, and a commemorative aquarelle of a ball of the Society for the Promotion of Viennese Folk Arts.
+Finally, hundreds of drawings prepared by Rotter for J. Steinbrener's widely distributed almanacs were sent in the 1930s from Vienna to the publisher's Bohemian headquarters in Vimperk.

 The last and somewhat atypical indication of Rotter's activity, from both a chronological and geographical point of view, is a 1939 publication of some of his work in Yerevan, as an album dealing with Armenian legends.

 Rotter died on February 1, 1937 in the Barmherzige Brüder hospital of Vienna.